 Depending on who you ask, the Sunbelt is located among the 15 southern states of the continental U.S. They include:

-Florida and Arizona are known as the most popular, you’ll find cheap snowbird RV destinations with many fun activities throughout the entire sunbelt.
+Florida and Arizona are also known as the most popular.
+You’ll find cheap snowbird RV destinations with many fun activities throughout the entire sunbelt.

 What is the Snowbird Lifestyle?

-People living the RV snowbird lifestyle are those who migrate to the sunbelt during the winter months.
+People living the RV snowbird lifestyle migrate to the sunbelt during the winter months.
 They could own, lease, or rent a brick-and-stick home.
-Others may travel with their RV or have a park model already set in place for the winter.
+Others may travel with their RV or have a park model already set up for the winter.

 Snowbirds usually come from the snowbelt states in the US and Canada, to get away from that icky white stuff I heard is called snow.
 They may head south for a few weeks or even months to get to a warmer destination.

-The cheap snowbird RV destinations they go to have a lower cost of living than their northern residence.
-These places are also alluring because they have easy access to shopping, attractions, and medical care.
+The cheap snowbird RV destinations they go to have lower living costs than their northern residents.
+These places are also alluring because they have easy shopping, attractions, and medical care access.
 These are just a few of the reasons they head to a particular destination.

 Where do Snowbirds Go in RVs?

 Snowbirds take their RVs where it’s warm.
-They generally want to find tourist destinations with plenty to do and sites with beautiful water settings or a great view.
+They generally want to find tourist destinations with plenty to do and sites with beautiful water settings or great views.

 They want cheap snowbird RV destinations, but they don’t want to lose all that aforementioned stuff.
 Finding the perfect balance of things to do and cheap snowbird RV destinations is the key to a great winter location.